nasirkhani/Adminhub/Engineering/SE.md

 Polya suggests:
-    1) Understand the problem
+    1) Understand the problem (communication and analysis)
-    2) Plan a solution
+    2) Plan a solution (modeling and software design)
-    3) Carry out the plan
+    3) Carry out the plan (code generation)
-    4) Examine the result for accuracy
+    4) Examine the result for accuracy (testing and quality assurance)